 The park is open from sunrise until sunset.
-Safaris run for two and a half hours from 7 a.m. and again from 2 p.m.
+Safaris run for two and a half hours with a morning safari and an afternoon safari both available.
+Departure times change throughout the year, so check the Ranthambore National Park website for the current schedule.
 The core zones 1-5 close from July 1 to October 1 due to the monsoon rain.
 However, the buffer zones remain open.

 The Rajasthan Forest Department offers safari seats in a canter (open-topped truck seating 20) or a gypsy (open-topped jeep seating six).
 Canter safaris are not available in zones 7-10.